zaytiri/handbrake-recursive-folder-video-converter/README.md

 To use this project, the HandBrake command line version must be installed.
 This installation can be found in [this link](https://handbrake.fr/downloads.php) under 'Downloads->Other->Command Line Version'

+You will also need the ffmpeg CLI.
+You can find the link here.

 ### For Linux Users (Debian/Ubuntu)
 The HandBrake CLI can be installed by following the next commands: